tammet/gkc/Examples/README.md

 is useful to avoid very long runs.

-###  Examples with medium-hard blocks world problems
+###  Examples with nontrivial blocks world problems

 [Blocks world](https://en.wikipedia.org/wiki/Blocks_world)
 is a classic family of toy problems: there is a robot arm